The Basic code structure is very simple. There are several callbacks where you basically put in your code. At least you need the init callback

-You can imagine it like that an event triggers the respective callback executing all your code inside it.
+You can imagine it like that: an event triggers the related callback which is executing all your code inside it.
 Thereby the same callback can be called multiple times.
-For example playing 2 notes on your keyboard at the same time will execute 2 instances of the
+For example playing 2 notes on your keyboard will execute 2 instances of the

 on note ... end on callback.

-There a re more callbacks like the ones covered here but with these you can already create cool instruments.
+There a re more callbacks like the ones covered here but with the here introduced callbacks you can already create awesome instruments.

 Note: some internal commands & constants can only be used inside specific callbacks, like e.g. the

 purge() command can’t be used inside the init callback.

 on init […] end on

 the on init callback gets executed automatically on every start of our instrument.
 It also gets executed when hitting the apply button, when loading snapshots ans egen restarting the Kontakt engine (panic button).
 On init is always required because you can only declare new variables or UI controls (knobs, buttons, menus,…) here.
 You also have to use it for defining all the default or initial values.

 on init set_ui_height_px(540) make_perfview declare ui_switch $switch declare ui_knob $knob (0,1000000,100) make_persistent($knob) message ("") end on